page-header

 From what we read online, there are no direct tourist buses from Kathmandu to Besisahar.
 You have to change buses in Dumre for the last leg of the journey.

 Start in Besisahar – The historical trail between Besisahar and Bhulbhule is now a road with lots of vehicle traffic.
 We don’t recommend hiking on the road.
 However, there is a side-trek that bypasses the road which takes 4 hours.
 If you choose to start the trek in Besisahar, definitely take the side-trek.
-We heard from other trekkers it’s beautiful, though more challenging than they expected.
+We heard from other trekkers that it’s beautiful, though more challenging than they expected.

 Start in Bhulbhule – You can take a public bus from Besisahar to Bhulbhule (200 NPR), which takes just over an hour.
 You can also take a jeep, but it’s more expensive.
 This is what we did.